Davi-S/Toolorant/README.md

 > This project is currently in a **semi-unmaintainable** state.
 > There are **no active updates or new features** planned at the moment.
 > However, **small hotfixes and patches** are still being made by contributors **when possible**.
-> **Hotfix releases and executable builds are _not_ distributed here on GitHub** — they are only available on the Discord server.
 > For more information, updates, and access to those builds, please check out the [**Joining the community**](#support-and-community) section below.

 # Toolorant